sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

 It describes how you can build your own energy management system.
 Some features are described with two versions:

-**NOW** which describes the current implementation and the way it works now.
+**NOW:** which describes the current implementation and the way it works now.

-**WISH** the way we foresee it to work.
+**WISH:** the way we foresee it to work.
 See this as user requirements.
 And feel to comment on it and share your wishes.

 # Introduction